OnKure Therapeutics

 Series A in 2022

-ONK Therapeutics Limited is a cell therapy company based in Galway, Ireland, focused on developing innovative anti-cancer therapies utilizing natural killer (NK) cells.
-Founded in 2015, the company aims to create off-the-shelf, optimally engineered NK cell therapies that target both hematological malignancies and solid tumors.
-ONK Therapeutics employs advanced technologies to optimize NK cells, including the expression of chimeric antigen receptors, high-affinity CD16, and novel immune checkpoint silencing.
-This approach enhances the efficacy of NK cells in targeting and eliminating tumor cells, addressing significant unmet medical needs in cancer treatment.
-The company has also partnered with Avectas to further develop its therapeutic offerings.
+ONK Therapeutics Limited is a cell therapy company based in Galway, Ireland, specializing in the development of innovative anti-cancer therapies utilizing natural killer (NK) cells.
+Founded in 2015, the company focuses on creating off-the-shelf, optimally engineered NK cell therapies aimed at treating both hematological malignancies and solid tumors.
+ONK Therapeutics employs advanced techniques to enhance the efficacy of these therapies, including the expression of chimeric antigen receptors, high-affinity CD16, and novel immune checkpoint silencing.
+Through its collaboration with Avectas, the company aims to further advance its cancer treatment solutions, addressing significant unmet medical needs in oncology.

 Eliem Therapeutics